ABSTRACT

 - Related Works

-- Public Relation As A Tool For Enhancing Consumer Satisfaction (a Case Study Of Nigerian Airways)
+- Public Relations As A Tool For Industrial Harmony. (a Case Study Of Construction Industry In Enugu State)